Nargeshdb/ResourceLeakDocker/README.md

 The number of true/false positives were counted by hand by looking at these diffs.
-You can also check the numbers by running these commands in the relevant project directories (TODO: double-check that these give the expected numbers):
+You can also check the numbers by running these commands in the relevant project directories (note that on ZooKeeper these commands give a few duplicates for true positives, so the numbers in the paper are slightly lower):
 ```
 grep -EoniR "//\s*TP:" * | wc -l
 grep -EoniR "//\s*FP:" * | wc -l